tadeugr/kubexample/README.md

 Then access in your web browser: http://localhost:8080/payload

 > **WARNING** the command above runs `kubectl port-forward`, and its default behaviour is to select and connect to an endpoint, which means it does not use Kubernetes Service Round Robin Load Balancer.
-So be aware port fowarding is suitable for spreading requests across all pods.
+So be aware port fowarding is NOT suitable for spreading requests across all pods.
 To do so follow the instructions bellow.

 # Load Balance 100 requests